WriteWrote/WriteWrote/README.md

 # Hi there, my name is Ellina! 👋

-### 😄 I am a fourth year student at Voronezh State University, Russia
+### 😄 I am a bachelor of Voronezh State University, Russia
-### 🌱 I’m currently learning at Information Processing and Security Technologies professorial chair
+### 🌱 I’m took a professional degree at Information Processing and Security Technologies chair

 ---